Classical spin dynamics based on SU($N$) coherent states: Introduction

-The main goal of this work is to present a comprehensive discussion of the classical dynamics of a quantum spin system based on SU($N$) coherent states.
+Classical limits of $N$-level quantum systems based on SU($N$) coherent states have been exploited in different areas of physics~\cite{klauder85,Feng94}, ranging from atomic physics~\cite{Gilmore1972,Glauber76,Gnutzmann_1998,Drummond07,Barry08} to quantum chromodynamics~\cite{Brown86,Dickens88}.
+The main goal of this work is to present a comprehensive discussion of the classical dynamics of a \emph{quantum spin system} based on SU($N$) coherent states.
 To understand our motivation, we must first recognize that there are two widely used tools for modeling spin dynamics: the spin-wave theory (SWT) and the Landau-Lifshitz dynamics (LLD).
 The traditional SWT is a semi-classical approach, whose starting point is a mean-field state consisting of a direct product of SU(2) coherent states~\cite{LLD_DPLandau_review,LLD_Chalker_frustrate,LLD_AS_honeycomb,LLD_AS_kitaev,LLD_AS_ML,LLD_SLin_skyrmion,LLD_SZhang}.
 Quantum effects are incorporated order by order via a $1/S$ expansion~\cite{mattis2012theory,auerbach2012interacting,largeS_RMP,Anderson_largeS,Kubo_largeS,HP_expansion}.
 The LLD was first introduced by Landau and Lifshitz~\citep{LandauLifshitz} to describe the precession of the magnetization in a solid.
 In this classical approximation, the state of the system is approximated by a direct product of SU(2) coherent states at any time $t$.
-In absence of damping, the classical LLD equations can be obtained by taking the classical limit of the Heisenberg equation following Dirac's prescription.
+In the absence of damping, the classical LLD equations can be obtained by taking the classical limit of the Heisenberg equation following Dirac's prescription.

 While SWT and LLD become exact in the large-$S$ limit, their applicability to real spin systems (with a finite value of $S$) is not just limited by the presence of large quantum fluctuations.
 As we will discuss in this work, there are large classes of realistic spin models whose spin dynamics is not well described by the traditional SWT or LLD, but still admit an accurate semi-classical or classical treatment.
 This apparent paradox disappears when we recognize that there is more than one way of taking the classical limit of a spin system~\cite{Gnutzmann_1998}.